-It’s not enough to rely on hotels’ security measures.
-Here, 7 hotel safety tips for the savvy traveller.
+It’s not enough to rely on a hotel’s security measures.

 While it’s fun to tell your friends on Facebook that you’re enjoying a wonderful hotel stay, be sure that your settings don’t allow thieves to be reading this information as well.
 The best way to ruin a holiday is to come back to a burglarized house.
 Save all your announcements and photo postings for when you are safely and soundly home.

 Request a change of your room if you feel it is necessary.
 Never accept ground floor rooms that have access via a balcony or fire escape.
 The end of a long, isolated corridor should be avoided.
 A room too close to an elevator or exit offers criminals an easy getaway.

 4. Expect discretion

 Once your room has been assigned, make sure that the desk clerk never says your room number out loud.
 Potential criminals stationed in the area wait for just these breaches of security.
 Avoid giving your hotel room number, even to associates if you are travelling on business.
 Simply suggest you’ll meet them in the hotel lobby.

 6. Be diligent